-OTHER TECHNOLOGY: You will need a computer that meets TAMU's Bring Your Own Device policy (https://it.tamu.edu/services/academics-and-research/teaching-and-learning-tools/computerrequirements/), and you will need to bring it to class with you.
-Please also bring headphones or earbuds so you can communicate with your group members (both remote and in the room).
-You will need to scan and upload written work as a PDF (this can be achieved with a cell phone or other technology - directions
+You will need a computer that meets TAMU's Bring Your Own Device policy (https://it.tamu.edu/services/academics-and-research/teaching-and-learning-tools/computer-requirements/).

+You will need to scan and upload written work as a PDF (this can be achieved with a cell phone or other technology - directions will be provided in eCampus).

-Most in-class individual assessments (quizzes and exams) will be done electronically in eCampus and proctored online over Zoom.
+Online assessments will be completed electronically using a combination of eCampus and Gradescope and proctored over Zoom.
 In order to do this, the following technical requirements are needed: